 Fermentation uses microorganisms to produce alternative proteins like kefir, tofu and tempeh.
 There are currently 51 companies developing fermentation-enabled alternative proteins, which includes 13 new companies that launched in 2020, a 34% increase from 2019.

-While the growth rates for alternative protein sources differ between the three main alternative protein technologies, they all have the an advantage when it comes to utilizing automation in manufactuging for several reasons.
+While the growth rates for alternative protein sources differ between the three main alternative protein technologies, they all have an advantage when it comes to utilizing automation in manufacturing for several reasons.
 First and foremost, the industry has been using automation since its inception, which means it is ahead in terms of technical understanding and expertise in ingredient storage and handling is established.
 The learning curve for conventional meat processing companies entering the alternative protein space is much higher.
 Because alternative protein products generally have more uniform shapes and sizes applying robotics, AI, digital and IoT technologies is easier and also supports operating with a smaller workforce.

-When alternative protein packaging structures, companies will have to ensure they understand the unique needs of the products, which utilize new ingredient combinations of up to 20 ingredients or more needed to mimic the experience of eating conventional meat.
+When alternative protein packaging structures are being developed, companies will have to ensure they understand the unique needs of the products, which utilize new ingredient combinations of up to 20 ingredients or more needed to mimic the experience of eating conventional meat.
 MAP packaging can help prevent spoilage and contamination and some companies are developing packaging that imparts additional flavor.
 Shelf appeal and product presentation can be challenging for alternative protein as can ensuring the packaging messaging communicates product information, benefits and ingredients in an appealing way that satisfies consumers’ information needs.

-As we close on the second of two difficult, challenging and unpredictable years, it is reasonable to be cautiously optomistic about anything.
+As we close on the second of two difficult, challenging and unpredictable years, it is reasonable to be cautiously optimistic about anything.
 However, based on the benefits, consumer demands, continuing investment and expanding technologies in alternative protein production, it is definitely an industry for packaging companies to track and take seriously.